mechristenson/study-guides/csci585/final-study-guide.md

   - CNNs can get confused by distorted images because they are not learning the correct way
   - CapsNet takes Neural network idea and seperates neural layers into capsules where each capsule handles one type of visual stimuli, which is then designed in a unified micro-network architecture.

+8. Complications with Learning ML Algorithms
+  - Local Minimum - Some algorithms may get stuck in a local minimum if we are not careful about the design of the algorithm, we can try to avoid these with randomized algorithms
+  - Overfitting - Some algorithms may get overfit if we approximate the data we are given too closely, we can avoid this by removing layers of a neural net or regularization
+  - Step Size - if we don't decrease the step size of a gradient descent algorithm, we may overstep the minimum and end up with a weird solution

 #### Questions
   - Fall 2016 Question 2
   - Fall 2016 Question 4
   - Fall 2016 Question 5
+  - Fall 2017 Question 2
+  - Fall 2017 Question 3
+  - Fall 2017 Question 6

 ---
 ### TensorFlow